frenetic-lang/tutorials/07-OxRouting/index.md

 * Once a switch is connected, it will install the rule to forward the packet from the switch to the next node in the path

-You will be using functions from Network.ml [insert link] and Network_Common.ml [insert link] in the ocaml-topology repository [insert link].
+You will be using functions from the [Network module] and [Network_Common module] in the [ocaml-topology repository].

 This application should work with any network topology represented as a Topology object from Network_Common.